PeachScript/vue-infinite-loading/docs/guide/configure-load-msg.md

 </div>
 ```

-If you want to keep variable clear, you also can define a function property named `trigger`, and bind it on your retry button:
+If you want to keep variables clear, you can also define a function property named `trigger`, and bind it to your retry button:

 ``` js
 // your own error component